keboola/connection-docs/components/data-apps/index.md

 zipp                      3.16.2
 ```

-Please note that the versions of these packages might change as the newest version of the Streamlit package is used upon deployed if not specified explicitly in Packages field.
+Please note that the versions of these packages may change, as the newest version of the Streamlit package is used upon deployment unless explicitly specified in the Packages field.

 ### Actions Menu
 {: .image-popup}